 Add an egg or egg yolk to meat loaf, macaroni and cheese, or similar foods.
 Be sure to cook the food after adding the egg.

 Add powdered milk to creamed soups, scrambled eggs, pudding, potatoes, yogurt, and casseroles.

 Add cheese to sandwiches, crackers, casseroles, soups, toast, and pasta.

-Add an extra tablespoon of vegetable oil or olive oil, mayonnaise, butter, margarine, or sour cream to sandwiches, bread, casseroles, soups, cooked cereals, pasta, potatoes, rice, or vegetables.
+Add extra vegetable oil or olive oil, mayonnaise, butter, or sour cream to sandwiches, bread, casseroles, soups, cooked cereals, pasta, potatoes, rice, or vegetables.

-Grind up some nuts and sprinkle the dust on puddings, gravy, mashed potatoes, casseroles, salads, and yogurt.
+Grind up some nuts and sprinkle them on puddings, gravy, mashed potatoes, casseroles, salads, and yogurt.

 Milk, milk products, and meats are high in protein.
 Try to eat more of these foods, or: